Vampire folklore by region: Americas

 Female vampire-like monsters are the Soucouyant of Trinidad, and the Tunda and Patasola of Colombian folklore, while the Mapuche of southern Chile have the bloodsucking snake known as the Peuchen.
 Aloe vera hung backwards behind or near a door was thought to ward off vampiric beings in South American superstition.
-Aztec mythology described tales of the Cihuateteo, skeletal-faced spirits of those who died in childbirth who stole children and entered into sexual liaisons with the living, driving them mad.
+Aztec mythology described tales of the Cihuateteo, skeletal-faced spirits of those who died in childbirth.
+While otherwise considered equal in honor to warriors slain in battle (and believed to guide the sun along with said warriors), they returned on specific days as terrifying entities.
+If not appeased, it was believed that they stole children and entered into sexual liaisons with the living, driving them mad.

-The Loogaroo is an example of how a vampire belief can result from a combination of beliefs, here a mixture of French and African Vodu or voodoo.
-The term Loogaroo possibly comes from the French loup-garou (meaning 'werewolf') and is common in the culture of Mauritius.
-However, the stories of the Loogaroo are widespread through the Caribbean Islands and Louisiana in the United States.
+The rougarou is an example of how a vampire belief can result from a combination of beliefs, here a mixture of French and African Vodu or voodoo.
+The term Rougarou possibly comes from the French loup-garou (meaning 'werewolf') and is common in the culture of Mauritius.
+However, the stories of the rougarou are widespread through the Caribbean Islands and Louisiana in the United States.
 During the late 18th and 19th centuries, there was a widespread belief in vampires in parts of New England, particularly in Rhode Island and Eastern Connecticut.
 There are many documented cases of families disinterring loved ones and removing their hearts in the belief that the deceased was a vampire who was responsible for sickness and death in the family, although the term "vampire" was never actually used to describe the deceased.
 The deadly disease tuberculosis, or "consumption" as it was known at the time, was believed to be caused by nightly visitations on the part of a dead family member who had died of consumption themselves.
 The most famous, and most recently recorded, case of suspected vampirism is that of nineteen-year-old Mercy Brown, who died in Exeter, Rhode Island in 1892.
 Her father, assisted by the family physician, removed her from her tomb two months after her death and her heart was cut out and burnt to ashes.

 Among the Wyandots was the legend of the Hooh-Strah-Dooh.
 A cross between what current fiction/legends portray as zombies and vampires, the Hooh-Strah-Dooh was an evil spirit that inhabited recently dead bodies and caused the corpse to rise and devour the living.
 The redbud was believed to be an effective ward.